 Decide how much anesthesia and pain medication you want.

+For a first trimester surgical abortion, you’ll usually have the option of a range of anesthesia levels—from Ibuprofen and local anesthesia to numb the cervix to heavy-hitting sedation delivered through an IV that puts you in a light sleep.
+If you have a medication abortion through a provider, you’ll likely be given a prescription pain killer.
 If you are awake for the procedure, you’ll likely have some pain or discomfort, but just how much is difficult to predict.
 “People’s pain experiences with both medication and surgical abortion are really variable,” says Marchin.
 Though many patients report that it feels like some intense—but short—menstrual cramps, some find it much less painful and some find it much more so.
 Some experience nausea and vomiting right after the procedure.
 You should follow your own knowledge of your pain tolerance to determine what level of anesthesia you think is best for you.
 And keep in mind that emotional distress can amplify physical pain.

 Other factors to consider: if you choose sedation, you’ll have to spend longer in the recovery room.
 You’ll also be required to have someone pick you up afterward.
 And the cost typically rises with stronger anesthesia.
 Apart from the pain, those who stay fully awake for a surgical abortion sometimes find the sound of the suction machine to be disturbing.
 Ask the clinic if you can bring earbuds and listen to music or a podcast to distract yourself.